daniel-cotton/polymer-logger/README.md

 ### Component Usage

-To use inside your app components, simply import the mixin you created.
+To use inside your app components, simply import the mixin you created and use via the following syntax:
+> this.LOGGER.debug

+We support info, error, debug and warn log-levels.
+Full example:

 ```html
 <link rel="import" href="my-logger.html" >